 We’ve created a list of manual handling training courses that cover a range of subjects such as storing and handling chemicals, equipment, machinery, and power tools.
 All these courses can help prevent or eliminate serious health and safety risks in the workplace and increase workplace productivity.

 Manual handling is not as simple as lifting objects, it should be performed with proper knowledge on handling techniques to avoid body strain.
 Conducting training and proper assessment to mitigate manual handling risks are just the beginning.
-With iAuditor by SafetyCulture, an inspection, issue capture, and corrective action platform, employers can help their organizations keep a safe and healthy environment for their employees.
+With SafetyCulture (formerly iAuditor), an inspection, issue capture, and corrective action platform, employers can help their organizations keep a safe and healthy environment for their employees.
 Take advantage of its best features: